MarcinOrlowski/laravel-api-response-builder/README.md

 folder for new configuration keys).

-**NOTE:** currently there's no recursive processing implemented, so if you want to return Eloquent model as part of own array structure you must explicitely call `toArray()` on such object prior adding it to your array you want to pass to ResponseBuilder:
+**NOTE:** currently there's no recursive processing implemented, so if you want to return Eloquent model as part of own array structure you must explicitly call `toArray()` on such object prior adding it to your array you want to pass to ResponseBuilder:

     $data = [ 'flight' = App\Flight::where('active', 1)->first()->toArray() ];